wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting row count.](../media/row-count.png)](../media/row-count.png#lightbox)

-9. We are going to compose a variable to store the information from the item we retrieved in the previous step, to make it easier to pass it back to the chatbot.
+9. We're going to compose a variable to store the information from the item we retrieved in the previous step, to make it easier to pass it back to the chatbot.
 Add an action underneath this one, search for **compose** and choose the **Compose (Data Operation)**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting Compose data operation action.](../media/compose.png)](../media/compose.png#lightbox)